mpycroft/dotfiles/README.md

 The [fish shell](https://fishshell.com) will be set as the default shell by adding it to the `/etc/shells` file and running `chsh`.

+[Fisher](https://github.com/jorgebucaran/fisher) and any plugins listed in `.chezmoidata.toml` will be installed.